US Flag - fm USfamily.net

 Retirees and former employees of Unisys, Lockheed Martin, and their heritage companies

-These 60+ Legacy Anthology chapters are a living web site; now an 18-year volunteers' project documenting our Information Technology industry history, continuing yet today at Unisys as illustrated by this Legacy Companies icon.
+These 60+ Legacy Anthology chapters are a living web site; now an 18-year volunteers' project documenting our Information Technology industry history.
+Our history continues yet today at Unisys as illustrated by this Legacy Companies icon.
 The corporate names changed as many of us had careers spanning two or more decades during the 20th century.

 Our Legacy (Ch 1-8) consists of People (Ch 10-29) at Locations (Ch 30-39) who Engineered (Ch 40-49) Computers (Ch 50-59) and Systems (Ch 60-69) used throughout the world.
 Exhibits (Ch 90) and Our Stories (Ch 100) complement and supplement this Legacy.
 During our early Legacy, a few management and engineering personnel left to form other companies (chapter 6, spin offs); most notable was the 1957 creation of Control Data Corporation (CDC) led by Bill Norris, et al'.
 Seymour Cray joined him, then later left CDC to establish the the super computer company 'Cray'.
 This site mentions those computer industry pioneers but does not detail their careers outside of this ERA Legacy.